mltomlins0n/QANotes/PegaNotes (SSA).md

 * **Interactivity** - Options are not configured to allow a user to press a key to navigate content for example.

 * **Compatibility** - Deprecated layouts (tab layout) is used instead of a layout group for example.

 ___

+<a name="localize"></a>
+## Localization (Unit 31)

+The five ways to adapt to regions using localization are to accommodate the local language, currency, date format, time zone, and time format.

+You define **Field Value** rules for those rule types that use labels or other text strings under 64 characters.
+For example, a property reference in a section can use a field value as the label text.
+Applications translated into other languages have a field value with the translation for each UI form property.

+Paragraph rules make content reusable.
+Instructions on a UI form, copyright declarations, and privacy notifications are all examples of reusable paragraph rules.
+Paragraphs longer than 64 characters can be kept intact as boilerplate content and easily applied multiple times in an application.
+For example, the instructions at the top of a form can be translated into Spanish and can now be reused in several places in the application.

+Text used in paragraphs, correspondence, and correspondence fragment rules are packaged and output in a pair of HTML files, **Base.html** and **Translation.html**.
+Both files contain the same text until the **translator** puts the translated text into the **Translation.html** file.

+### Desigining for Localization

+To ensure you design your application for localization you create **field value** rules for capturing labels and notes, **paragraph** rules for instructions and messages, and **correspondence** rules for emails and other correspondence.
+Once these elements have been added to your application, they can be localized for virtually any language.

+___